-It does so by adding harmonics to the signal that trick our brains into hearing lower fundamental frequencies that are related to the added harmonics but are not actually added to the audio signal or produced by the speaker.
+It does so by adding harmonics to the signal that trick our brains into hearing lower fundamental frequencies.
+These fundamentals are related to the added harmonics but are not actually added to the audio signal or produced by the speaker.

 So with MaxxBass, a smaller speaker can effectively produce the added upper harmonics that will cause us to hear more bass without actually producing more bass frequencies.

-This strategy works well for small speakers with limited low-end frequency response.
+This strategy works well for small speakers with limited low-end frequency responses.

 As an aside, I first learned about the psychoacoustic phenomenon of the “missing fundamental” in Daniel J. Levitin’s fascinating book This Is Your Brain On Music (link to check the price on Amazon).